 There are amusement park rides for kids, massages for parents and of course a fun Instagrammable photo of the big hand!
 From Hoi An, you can do a day trip easily.

 Warning, do not go to the pottery village if you don’t want to bring home lots of pottery!
 Thanh Ha Pottery Village located about 15 minutes from town is a fun outing for kids interested in pottery.
 Admission to the town is 35,000 Dong for adults with kids under 16 free.
 This admission price gets you a souvenir gift and as many pottery sessions as you feel up to.

 After two pots and a pig, we were done only because our baggage couldn’t handle anymore!
 My son loved it, even though the workshops are quite basic.
 Different homes offer different types of pottery – some using the wheel with others making things by hand.
-My son loved seeing how they make things that he’s seen on the roadside.
+My son loved seeing how they make things that he’s seen on the roadside throughout our visit.
 Well worth a morning if you have the time to spare.
 I also wrote about our morning at the Hoi An pottery village if you want more information.

 Get Cooking with Goian

 If you haven’t taken a cooking class in Vietnam yet, Hoi An is the place to do it.
 There are a variety of options offered all over town.
 You can combine a village visit with a cooking lesson or a market visit with cooking as well.
 We have heard great things about the Eco Country Cooking Tour as well as cooking classes from Goian.
 With either of these classes you get a choice of menu options as well as a visit to the local markets.
 This is a fun way to get kids to test out more Vietnamese food if they haven’t already fallen in love with it!